 MariaDB Server is one of the world’s most popular open source relational databases and is available in the standard repositories of all major Linux distributions.
-Just look for the package mariadb-server using the package manager of your operating system.
+Look for the package mariadb-server using the package manager of your operating system.
 Alternatively you can use the following resources: